GLOBAL MARKETS-Japan stocks spooked to 6-mth lows by Wall St retreat

 By Wayne Cole

-SYDNEY, April 11 Japanese shares staggered to six-month lows on Friday as an escalating selloff on Wall Street spread to Asia and slugged markets that had been fairly resilient up to now.
+SYDNEY, April 11 Japanese shares sank to six-month lows on Friday as an escalating selloff on Wall Street spread to Asia and slugged markets that had been fairly resilient up to now.

-European bourses were destined to share the pain with the DAX predicted to open down as much as 1.1 percent and the FTSE 0.8 percent, according to spread betters.

-The S&P 500 E-Mini contract was holding steady, at least for now.

 What was increasingly looking like a major portfolio shift from momentum plays in U.S. technology and biotechnology stocks was having a knock-on effect across all regions and sectors, pressuring even defensive shares.